brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 - [Javascript Jems - Lambda expressions](http://www.i-programmer.info/programming/javascript/1031-javascript-jems-lambda-expressions.html)

+A lambda expression is a delegate - Erik Meijer
+Lambda expressions give you closures - Erik Meijer With Lambda expressions you can capture things in the outer scope.
+Lambdas are about closures - Erik Meijer

 ---

+## Loop

+A tool for iteration that requires three parts:

+1. State
+2. Condition
+3. Increment

+---

 ## .map()

 .map() transforms an object, and returns a new transfromed object

+---

+## Monads

 ---